Here is our five step process for setting performance metrics, criteria for success and targets.

 Step One – Research Industry Standards

 Research what other comparable institutions and departments are using as metrics.
-Key Performance Indicators are great resources to determine what to focus on and help define success levels.
+Key Performance Indicators (KPI) are great resources to determine what to focus on and help define success levels.
 It is a type of performance measurement that helps you understand how your organization, department or institution is performing and allows you to understand if you’re headed in the right direction with your strategy.

 - Average Age of Buildings: Renovating older buildings effectively lowers the building’s age.
 Thus, tracking the age of your buildings on campus helps ensure that adequate maintenance is being provided and that they are fully functional.